Baby Carrier Positions By Age (0-24 m): A Quick Guide

 Quick M-Position Checklist:

-- Baby’s knees above their bum
+- Knees higher than their bum

-- Spine curves in a soft “C”
+- Spine curved in a soft “C”, not pulled straight

 2. Front Facing Outwards: